MicrosoftDocs/quantum-api/api/qsharp/microsoft.quantum.amplitudeamplification.targetstatereflectionoracle.md

 Package: [Microsoft.Quantum.Standard](https://nuget.org/packages/Microsoft.Quantum.Standard)

 Constructs a `ReflectionOracle` about the target state uniquely marked by the flag qubit.
-The target state has a single qubit set to 1, and all others 0: $\ket{1}_f$.

 ```qsharp
 function TargetStateReflectionOracle (idxFlagQubit : Int) : Microsoft.Quantum.Oracles.ReflectionOracle
 ```

+## Description

+The oracle returned by this function reflects about the $\ket{1}$ stateof a flag qubit (given by the index `idxFlagQubit`).

 ## Input